Information about The Executive Office and Head of the Civil Service (HOCS) social media policy

 We are committed to protecting and respecting your privacy.
 By using our social media channels you agree to our Social Media Policy.

-The Executive Office’s and HOCS’ presence on social media is managed by the press office on behalf of the department and HOCS.
+The Executive Office’s and HOCS’ presence on social media (including NI Brexit Info) is managed by the press office on behalf of the department and HOCS.

 Tweets and other posts on social media on behalf of the department will include alerts about the following: